 We are required to implement and publish a number of policies.
-The Care Quality Commission and the Primary Care Trust from time to time inspect us.
+The Care Quality Commission and the Gloucestershire NHS Clinical Commissioning Group from time to time inspect us.
 Our main polices are listed below.

 Consent for a non-intimate examination, such as taking blood pressure, is generally implied.
 This means permission will not be sought.

 Consent for an intimate examination requires expressed (verbal) consent.
 This means permission will be sought.

 Consent for a minor operation requires written consent.
 You will be counselled so that informed consent is obtained.

 Consent Leaflet (From the Department of Health, Social Services and Public Safety)

 Parental Consent Protocol

 People aged 16 or over are entitled to consent to their own treatment, and this can only be overruled in exceptional circumstances.